aptible/tool-server-openapi-spec/README.md

 ## Getting Started

 Install [`openapi-generator`](https://github.com/OpenAPITools/openapi-generator?tab=readme-ov-file#1---installation)
-and choose a language/framework from the list of [supported OpenAPI server stubs](https://github.com/OpenAPITools/openapi-generator?tab=readme-ov-file#overview).
+(or use the pre-built Docker image to avoid installing system dependencies) and choose a language/framework from the list of [supported OpenAPI server stubs](https://github.com/OpenAPITools/openapi-generator?tab=readme-ov-file#overview).

 For the rest of this example, we'll assume Python with the Flask framework for concreteness and